Communication, Media and Theatre

-With its highly accomplished and award-winning faculty and staff, UW-Superior’s Communicating Arts Department offers students a balance between theory and practice in the program areas of Communication, Multimedia Journalism and Theatre/Digital Filmmaking.
+With its highly accomplished and award-winning faculty and staff, UW-Superior’s Communication, Media and Theatre Department offers students a balance between theory and practice in the program areas of Communication, Multimedia Journalism and Theatre/Digital Filmmaking.

-All Communicating Arts Majors and Minors have many opportunities to engage in individualized experiences, including communication and media research, student teaching, internships, news reporting, sports broadcasting, digital filmmaking, and theatre production.
+All Communication, Media and Theatre Majors and Minors have many opportunities to engage in individualized experiences, including communication and media research, student teaching, internships, news reporting, sports broadcasting, digital filmmaking, and theatre production.
 Students also gain experience through campus organizations, such as The Promethean newspaper and University Theatre, which stages 2-3 productions each year.

 Program Options